Year 3 Kickstarter report card

 Looking at the numbers as a whole creates a strange disconnect for me.
 In retrospect, that’s a lot of total money that moved through the project, but at this point we’ve expended the Kickstarter funds so my daily concern is about the balance between ongoing sales vs our post-Kickstarter burn rate + new expenses; for every payout from itch, we find new stuff we need to hire/buy.

-We’ve gone over the initial budgets in a number of areas, but have matched those overrides more ongoing sales than we expected.
-There was one point where we technically had more budgeted to spend than we had in the account, but our buffer has since recovered.
+We’ve gone over the initial budgets in a number of areas, but have matched those overrides with more ongoing sales than we expected.
+There was one point where we technically had more budgeted to spend than we had in the account, but it didn’t last long and our buffer has since recovered.
+Only since the trailer dropped and things have started to ramp up on itch have we started to really breath easier.

 Here’s the last year of sales on itch, which I feel a little awkward about sharing but also am inspired by Evil Hat Productions who keep their numbers public, so I’d like to be able to do the same.